 The council has warned the owner to act within 28 days or the council will clear the garden and submit a bill for the work.

 He said: "The house has been empty for months and the front garden is full of mess.
 People throw nappies and all sorts into there.

 “I have asked the council to clean it but nothing is being done.
 For months I have been reporting the rubbish.
 There are foxes and rats here at night, and the rubbish makes it worse.
-It needs to be cleaned up.
+It needs to be

 "Every time I have called the council they say they will do it or they will get back to me.
 They just give me excuses.

 "No one has been down to have a look at it.
 I last contacted them three weeks ago.